Tawhid-sw/stack-shop-a-tanstack-project/README.md

 ## 📌 About This Project

 Stack Shop is a **full‑stack e‑commerce web app** created as a learning project to practice building modern, type‑safe, and performant web applications using **TanStack Start** with **Appwrite backend services**.

-This project was built by following the *Stack Shop course repo* (https://github.com/kulkarniankita/stackshop-app), adapted and deployed as my own learning implementation.

 ---